rocket7642/CSS143B/homework/homework1/readme.md

 - Start early.
 Ask questions.
 Come to study group.
 - I will give partial credits for this homework.
 If you cannot finish some part, add comments describing your thinking.
-- OK to search web to finish help.
+- OK to search web for help.
 Give credits in your code if you use any.
+- Homework is to be done by yourself.
+Okay to discuss with others.
 - No late submission without explanation and permission.